 Dividend aristocrats must be in S&P 500 (large companies), have 25 years (!) or more of consecutive dividend increases, and meet other requirements related to liquidity.
 As of today, there are 57 of these dividend aristocrat companies.

 The dividend aristocrats won’t necessarily be “high-dividend stocks.”
-But, they serve as
+But, they serve as a good models for the type of company that would pay consistent dividends.

 There’s no shortage of sites recommending high-dividend stocks for you to invest your money in.
 If you come across such suggestions, you might notice a theme.
 Most of these stocks fall into one of the two most desirable business models I cover in my What is Product Growth Potential – Business Model Desirability post.